TeamFishbowl/treasure/README.md

 what is this  ?

-ymap file for diving scripts, includes a chest placement and some underwater models like sunekn cars / rubble and consruction equipment.
+ymap file for diving scripts, includes a chest placement and some underwater models like sunken cars / rubble and consruction equipment.

 Coords :